 (WordPress.org vs WordPress.com)

-If you plan to grow your business online using WordPress, we recommend choosing the self-hosted option.
-The benefits of choosing the self-hosted option (WordPress.org) outweigh those of hosting a free blog at WordPress.com.
-You have full control over your web presence with no limitations.
+If you plan to grow your business online using WordPress, the benefits of choosing the self-hosted option (WordPress.org) outweigh those of hosting a free blog at WordPress.com.
+You have full control over your web presence with no restrictions.